 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Effective birth control is necessary during treatment and for at least 3 months after treatment, even if your menstrual cycle stops or you believe you are not producing sperm.
-You should not breastfeed while receiving this medication.
+Effective birth control is necessary during treatment and for 6 months after the end of treatment for women and 3 months after the end of treatment for men.
+If your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
+Women should not breastfeed while taking capecitabine or for 1 week after the end of treatment.